The Reverend Henry W. Parker, pastor of the North Congregational Church of New Bedford, Massachusetts, spoke at Commencement.

 The Reverend Leonard Swain, D.D., pastor of the Central Congregational Church in Providence, Rhode Island, gave the Commencement address.

-The Reverend Eli Thurston of Fall River, Massachusetts spoke at Commencement for the second time.
+The Reverend Eli Thurston of Fall River, MA, spoke at commencement for a second time.

 1865 - 1908Edwin Barrows